Some Common Questions:

 15) Can I return the engine if I don't like it ?

 If for some reason you are dissatisfied with the engine you can return it.
-But keep in mind you bear the costs of returning the engine and may have to wait up to 90 days for a refund.
+But keep in mind you bear the costs of returning the engine and may have to wait over 90 days for a refund.
 The costs for shipping the engine are high, around $300-$400.
 Point here is, be sure this is what you want prior to ordering.